EvalRot/scscanner/docs/ARCHITECTURE.md

 ## SCPT Module (`internal/modules/scpt`)
 - Implements Secondary Context Path Traversal as a module.
+- `Preprocess`: strips GET parameters from the path and rebuilds a baseline for the stripped path (SCPT only mutates the path segment).
 - `Process` behavior for a single `Target`:
   1) Receives the engine-provided base response (baseline for comparisons).
   2) Builds additional per-target baselines as needed: one-step-back, dummy, and nonexistent paths.